 Dates: May-Oct, spring, summer + fall sessions

 The focus in CANSail 5 & 6 is on integrating higher-level boat handling skills in on-water drills and on-shore coaching sessions.
-Participants supply their own boats.
+Participants supply their own boats for Opti and Laser (or charter), with double handed boats supplied by ABYC.
 Centered on the training camp atmosphere, sailors will refine advanced sailing skills and learn racing rules, tactics, strategy and regatta preparation.

 Note: This program requires 4 to 6 weekends of travel and demands a high level of commitment from both sailors and their parents, who will be asked to chaperone at regattas and/or help provide transportation to races.
 In addition, regatta fees and travel expenses (transportation, lodging, and food) are not covered in the program fee.